jotaaave/jotaaave/README.md

 <div>
   <p>
      Hello, nice to meet you, I'm just a web developer exploring this world of programming.
 I am open to new opportunities and projects.
+     If you are interested in doing a project or just chatting, my discord: jotave__
   </p>
 </div>